Ecological Engineering (Master of Science)

 For each semester you study part-time, an individual study and examination plan has to be worked out together with the student advisory service.
 This plan is a binding regulation between you and TUM and may only be changed after consultation.

 Please arrange an obligatory counselling interview with your academic advisor about 2-4 weeks before the start of the lecture.
+This obligatory regulation will no longer apply to the new 2023 version of the study program.
+However, we still recommend that you make an appointment with your student advisor based on your study and examination plan.

 - General Academic and Examination Regulations at TUM (APSO)